jvgp100/JP-website/horus.md

     <li><em>Angels of Caliban</em>, Gav Thorpe (2016)</li>
   </ol>
 <h2>Plight of the Loyal Legions</h2>
-    <p> The loyal Primarchs begin to follow their own paths as they try to fight for mankind's freedom from tyranny. &#91;A note from JP - this is a bit of a "choose your own adventure" style scenario
+    <p> The loyal Primarchs begin to follow their own paths as they try to fight for mankind's freedom from tyranny.
+(A note from JP - this is a bit of a "choose your own adventure" style scenario
     in that you can follow the story of the Raven Guard, the Salamanders or the White Scars.
 You could choose all three, but the whole point of this list is to acknowledge that no-one has enough time for that.
     So, instead, I am choosing for you: the White Scars.
 If you really want to know what books are recommended for the Raven Guard and the Salamanders, well, ask me.
-I'll tell you.&#93; </p>
+I'll tell you.) </p>
    <ol start="28">
      <li><em>Scars</em>, Chris Wraight (2014)</li>
 </ol>